Top 10 Best Fighters of All Time

 In Conor McChrist we trust.

-21 Chuck Liddell Charles David "Chuck" Liddell (born December 17, 1969) is an American mixed martial artist and former UFC Light Heavyweight Champion.
-He has an extensive striking background in Kempo, Karate, and Kickboxing, as well as a grappling background in collegiate wrestling and Brazilian jiu-jitsu.
-A professional competitor from 1998 until 2010, Liddell had 23 fights in the UFC; along with Randy Couture, he... read more
+Charles David "Chuck" Liddell (born December 17, 1969) is an American mixed martial artist and former UFC Light Heavyweight Champion.
+He has a striking background in Kempo, Karate, and Kickboxing, along with grappling experience from collegiate wrestling and Brazilian jiu-jitsu.... read more

 I go with Chuck because he beat so many fighters I didn't like, and he won the war against Randy Couture.
 So why is Randy ahead of Chuck?